Tuesday, April 15, 2025

 Essays on Liberty

-The birth of modern government system began with two simple principles: one is government is to protect one citizen from being abused by another citizen.
+Summary The birth of modern government system began with two simple principles: one is government is to protect one citizen from being abused by another citizen.
 Two is government is to protect itself from abusing citizens.
 The first principle requires that government sets up laws to protect property rights of all citizens.
-The second principle requires that government assigns limited roles to itself and there be clear laws specifying that the government cannot do specific actions such as taxes on this or that.
-That is government should be small.
-As a matter of fact, the war for independence began with the British government charged too high tax on American colony.
+The second principle requires that government assigns limited roles to itself...

 [Continue reading...]